OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes-target/index.md

 # and run it outside of octopus.
 # New-OctopusArtifact $env:KUBECONFIG

 # List any proxies.
-Failure to connect to the cluster when a proxy is configured may be casued by the proxy.
+Failure to connect to the cluster when a proxy is configured may be caused by the proxy.
 Write-Host "HTTP_PROXY: $($env:HTTP_PROXY)"
 Write-Host "HTTPS_PROXY: $($env:HTTPS_PROXY)"
 Write-Host "NO_PROXY: $($env:NO_PROXY)"

 # Execute the same command that the target health check runs.
-Write-Host "Simulating a health check" kubectl version
+Write-Host "Simulating a health check" kubectl version --client --output=yaml

 # Write a custom kube config.
 This is useful when you have a config that works, and you want to confirm it works in Octopus.
 Write-Host "Health check with custom config file"